Johne’s disease and beef cattle

 - Only use livestock agents who understand and comply with the National Cattle Health Declaration.

-- Carefully select embryo recipients to ensure animals are sourced from high assurance herds, such as CattleMAP or Dairy Assurance Score 7+.
+- Carefully select embryo recipients to ensure animals are sourced from high assurance herds, such as Dairy Assurance Score 7+.

 - Assure your herd disease resistance through good nutrition and parasite control.
 Identify animals that are failing to grow or fatten.